- What is FPS in Gaming?

-How to increase FPS in games on Windows 10
+How to Increase FPS on Windows PC

-They optimize these new versions to ensure that new games can be played efficiently.
-When you’re playing newer games, it is important to keep your graphics drivers up to date for optimum gaming performance.
+They optimize these new versions to ensure new games can be played efficiently.
+When you’re playing newer games, it’s important to keep your graphics drivers up to date for optimum gaming performance.

 The first choice is quite complicated and tedious.
 This is why we recommend automating the process instead.
 To give you a better understanding of why you should avoid manually updating your graphics drivers, let us explain to you how it’s done.